rcdexta/react-event-timeline/README.md

 4. `npm run build`: transpile all ES6 component files into ES5(commonjs) and put it in `dist` directory
 5. `npm run docs`: create static build of storybook in `docs` directory that can be used for github pages

 The storybook artefacts can be found in `stories` folder.
-Run `npm run storybook` and you should see your code changes live reloaded on the browser
+Run `npm run storybook` and you should see your code changes hot reloaded on the browser

 Also use [semantic-release](https://github.com/semantic-release/semantic-release) to automate release to npm.
-Use `npm run commit` to commit your changes and then `npm run semantic-release` to automate deployment and publishing to npm repository.
+Use `npm run commit` to commit your changes and raise a PR.

 ## License